 If you've already received your free rating, you might consider getting a critique or line-edit of your story in order to understand how to make it better (or not tamper with what is so good about it).

 Volunteer judges at Rate Your Story offer these services for a fee on their websites.
-If you want to know (on a much deeper level) what's great–or not so great–about your story, consider getting a professional critique from one of these writers:
+If you want to know (on a much deeper level) what's great–or not so great–about your story, consider getting a professional critique from one of these writers.

 Miranda Paul is a freelance writer, editor, and Picture Book Academy Instructor who offers critiques, line-editing, and other writing services.
 She specializes in picture books, folk tales, and creative nonfiction (that tends to rhyme).
-She's authored more than 60 digital books for children, edited a print collection of folk tales, and published pieces in magazines such as Pockets and Turtle Magazine for Preschool Kids.
-She has two forthcoming picture books from lovely, traditional publishers.
-View her portfolio, webpage, or blog.
+She's authored more than 60 digital books for children, edited a print collection of folk tales, and published pieces in magazines such asPockets, Turtle Magazine for Preschool Kids, and Children and Libraries.
+Her forthcoming picture books include One Plastic Bag (Millbrook/Lerner Publishing, 2015) and Water is Water (Neal Porter Books, 2015).
+View her portfolio, webpage, or blog to learn more.

 Terrie Hope grew up in Rhodesia (now Zimbabwe), Africa, and founded Critique Cafe as a way for writers to network, join critique groups, and get help with their manuscripts.
 Terrie is as much of a reader as a writer, and has contributed to creative endeavors ranging from puppet plays to church newsletters.
 If you're looking for critique partners, visit Critique Cafe or connect with Terrie via her website, www.TerrieHope.com.